-4 Align the card's connector with the expansion slot and press down until the connector is inserted all the way into the slot.
+3 Align the card's connector with the expansion slot and press down until the connector is inserted all the way into the slot.

-Press the card gently but firmly until the connector is fully inserted in the slot.
+Press the card gently but firmly until the connector is fully inserted.

-- Don't rock the card from side to side; instead, press the card straight into the slot.
+- Don't rock the card side to side; instead, press the card straight into the slot.
 (Rocking the card can damage the PCI slot.) - Don't force the card.
 If you meet a lot of resistance, pull the card out and try again. - To see if the card is properly connected, pull it gently.
 If it resists and stays in place, it's connected.
-(Make sure you don't pull the card so much that you accidentally disconnect it.) - 5 Reinsert the screw that holds the PCI card in place.
+(Make sure you don't pull the card so much that you accidentally disconnect it.)